bozarares/nuxt-ui/README.md

 bun install
 ```

-## Development Server
+## :computer: Development Server

-Start the development server on `http://localhost:3000`:
+To view and interact with the components during development, start the development server.
+It will be available at http://localhost:3000.

 ```bash
 # npm